+Figure I.9 – Single aggregation

+Figure I.9 shows the simpler implementation using a single stragg property.
+There doesn’t appear to be a valid use case using existing semantics for aggregation to aggregation cascading.

+Conclusion: An MGC shall not use an aggregation to aggregation component configuration when the aggregations have the same semantic.
+An MGC may use such a configuration where the aggregations have different semantics however none of the existing semantics warrant such a configuration.

+Appendix II Potential stream grouping use cases.

-L.1 Use case #1: alternate speech-text telephony
+II.1 Use case #1: alternate speech-text telephony

-L.1.1 Use case #1.1: alternate speech-text telephony in IP-to-IP gateways (without RTP bundling)
+II.1.1 Use case #1.1: alternate speech-text telephony in IP-to-IP gateways (without RTP bundling)

-L.1.1.1 High-level description of the gateway interworking service
+II.1.1.1 High-level description of the gateway interworking service

 The alternate speech-text telephony communication (see e.g. [b-ITU-T F.703], [b-ITU-T F.790], [b-ETSI ETR 333], [b-ETSI EG 202 320]) is a regulated service, e.g., as defined for 3GPPs global text telephony (GTT) service ([b-ETSI TS 122 226], [b-ETSI TS 123 226]).
 That service has the peculiarities that at least one communication party [b-ITU-T AVA TR2] is using audio and text quasi in parallel, but only one media format at a particular point in time and also only in unidirectional manner (e.g., a mute-only person gets audio in receive only mode and text in send only mode, or deaf-only person a vice versa configuration).
-Figure L.1 illustrates combinations of interest in this Appendix, i.e., one termination with audio and embeed text as voiceband data (using [b-ITU-T V.18] modem), and one termination with separate stream endpoints for native VoIP (audio) and ToIP (text).
-Again, combinations when one communcation party could use audio or text in bidirectional manner is out of scope because effectively leading to an audio-only or text-only call.
-The H.248 context model in scope are combinations with unidirectional audio and text (Figure L.1).
+Figure II.1 illustrates combinations of interest in this Appendix, i.e., one Termination with audio and embedded text as voiceband data (using [b-ITU-T V.18] modem), and one Termination with separate stream endpoints for native VoIP (audio) and ToIP (text).
+Again, combinations when one communication party could use audio or text in bidirectional manner is out of scope because it effectively leads to an audio-only or text-only call.
+The H.248 Context model in scope is combinations with unidirectional audio and text (Figure II.1).

-This use case is hence a good example for demonstrating stream grouping with scope on
+This use case is an example for demonstrating stream grouping with scope on:

 stream aggregation: two unidirectional traffic flows (carried in bidirectional H.248 media streams) are combined to a single bidirectional one; and

-directionality token usage in property groupse.
+non-applicability of the directionality token usage in property groupse (despite the mentioned fact of a unidirectional characteristic at traffic flow level);

+RTP topology related RTCP handling in the non-grouped and grouped stream model; and

+what happens in case of additional bundling (subject of use case #1.2 in clause II.1.2).

-Figure L.1 – Use case #1.1: alternate speech-text telephony in IP-to-IP gateways – Traffic flow models
+Figure II.1 – Use case #1.1: alternate speech-text telephony in IP-to-IP gateways – Traffic flow models

-The basic question relates to the modeling of audio and text at the left hand side, e.g., whether both could be merged into a single H.248 stream?
+The basic question relates to the modelling of audio and text on the left hand side, e.g., whether both could be merged into a single H.248 Stream?
 This is basically possible by usage of the H.248 ReserveGroup property and the definition of two H.248 media groups.
 There are deficiencies with this model, primarily that both media groups share all common stream endpoint characteristics such as traffic directionality configuration (StreamMode).
 Other constraints are stream-level statistics.
-Therefore an enhanced context model based on stream grouping is discussed.
+Therefore an enhanced Context model based on stream grouping is discussed.

-The IP application protocol for H.248 stream endpoint T2(S3) is [b-ITU-T V.152], which relates to a dual mode VoIP / VBDoIP configuration (with an audio mode and VBD mode).
+The IP application protocol for H.248 stream endpoint TA(S1) is [b-ITU-T V.152], which relates to a dual mode VoIP / VBDoIP configuration (with an audio mode and VBD mode).
 The example media formats are

 V.152 audio mode: G.711 µ-law without silence suppression